Scale Economies and Aggregate Productivity: Additional Model Derivations

-Hence
+Hence,

-This shows that aggregate output depends on the number of active firms, the size of the threshold firm and the ratio of average technology to threshold technology.\footnote{\textcite{KehrigGao2021_wp} present an analogous result for the partial equilibrium case with perfect competition ($\mu=1$.} Substituting in $y_t(J_t) = \underbar{A}_t \left[ k_t(J_t)^\alpha \ell_t(J_t)^{1-\alpha} \right]^\nu$ yields:
+Aggregate output therefore depends on the number of active firms, the scale of the marginal firm, and the productivity gap between the average incumbent and the cutoff firm.\footnote{\textcite{KehrigGao2021_wp} derive an analogous result in partial equilibrium under perfect competition ($\mu=1$).}

-The next step again applies the technique of representing firm-level variables relative to the the threshold-firm.
-This allows us to replace $k_t(J_t)$ and $\ell_t(J_t)$ in terms of aggregates.